Walter A. Maier: Concordia Seminary

-In 1922, Maier accepted the call to become Professor of Old Testament History and Interpretation at Concordia Seminary.
-At 29 years of age he was the youngest person to hold the rank of full professor in the institution's eighty-three year history.
-In order to take this post in St. Louis, Maier resigned as executive secretary of the Walther League, but retained the responsibility of editor for the Messenger.
-Here Maier was known as “a bear in the classroom, but a prince at home,” by the generation of young seminarians to whom he expounded the Hebrew language and Old Testament exegesis.
-The same Professor Maier who kept impeccably high standards in the classroom was also known for inviting entire classes of students – sometimes over 100 strong – into his home for meals and entertainment.
+In 1922, Maier became Professor of Old Testament History and Interpretation at Concordia Seminary.
+At 29 years of age he was the youngest person to hold the rank of full professor in the institution's 83-year history.
+In order to take the post in St. Louis, Maier resigned as executive secretary of the Walther League, but retained the responsibility of editor for the Messenger.
+At the seminary Maier was known as "a bear in the classroom, but a prince at home" by the generation of young seminarians to whom he expounded the Hebrew language and Old Testament exegesis.
+Maier would invite entire classes of students – sometimes over 100 strong – into his home for meals and entertainment.

-In 1926 Concordia Seminary moved from southern St. Louis on Jefferson Avenue into a newly constructed facility west of St. Louis in the suburb of Clayton.
+In 1926, Concordia Seminary moved from southern St. Louis on Jefferson Avenue into a newly constructed facility west of St. Louis in the suburb of Clayton.
 The Maier family moved into a house built on the Clayton campus, where Maier lived for the rest of his life.

 Entry into radio broadcasting

-In March 1923 the Messenger featured a W.A.M. editorial entitled “Why not a Lutheran Broadcasting Station?”
-Its editor had long recognized the potential of radio to carry the gospel message to the masses, and dedicated numerous articles, editorials, conferences and addresses to the realization of this goal.
-Funded by appropriations from the Walther League, Lutheran Layman's League, friends, and seminary students, a 500 watt transmitter was purchased and the first Christian radio station was born at Concordia Seminary.
+In March 1923, the Messenger featured a W.A.M. editorial entitled “Why not a Lutheran Broadcasting Station?”
+Meier had long recognized the potential of radio to carry the gospel message to the masses, and dedicated numerous articles, editorials, conferences, and addresses towardd the realization of this goal.
+Funded by appropriations from the Walther League, the Lutheran Layman's League (LLL), friends, and seminary students, a 500-watt transmitter was purchased and the first Christian radio station was born at Concordia Seminary.
 The new station, designated KFUO by the Federal Radio Commission, first proclaimed “The Gospel Voice” upon a 545.1 meter wavelength on Sunday, December 14, 1924, at 9:15 p.m.
-Maier had two weekly programs on the fledgling station, but repeatedly promised, “This is only the beginning!”.
+Maier had two weekly programs on the fledgling station, but repeatedly promised, “This is only the beginning!”

 Although KFUO was well received and well supported, Maier envisioned a broader audience than could be reached by constructing local radio stations.
 By 1929, with the goal of spreading the gospel from coast-to-coast, he was investigating the logistics of network broadcasting.
 At this time, the major radio networks donated air time to the Federal Council of Churches, but no single denomination had ever produced a nationwide radio show dedicated to spreading the gospel.
 Having persuaded the Missouri Synod of the validity of this project, Maier contacted the National Broadcasting Company early in 1930.
 He was disappointed to find that NBC would not donate air time to the Lutheran Church, or any other single denomination.
 Worse still, they would not even allow the Lutheran Church to purchase air time.
 NBC's policy, Maier was told, precluded putting religious time on a commercial basis.